 In 1907, his “Vuia II” airplane, with an Antoinette 25 hp (19 kW) engine, was exhibited at the first Aeronautical Salon in Paris.
 Between 1918 and 1921 he built two experimental helicopters on the Juvissy and Issy-les-Moulineaux aerodromes, contributing to the development of vertical take-off.
 Though unsuccessful in sustained flight, Vuia’s invention influenced Louis Blériot in designing monoplanes .
+Another great invention was the development of a steam generator that could produce steam pressures of more than 100 atm (10 MPa).
+These generators are still used today in some power plants.
 On May 27, 1946, Vuia was named an Honorary Member of the Romanian Academy.

 References and Further Reading:

-- The Wright Brothers invented the Aviation Age, yovisto Blog, December 17, 2012.
+- The Wright Brothers invented the Aviation Age, SciHi Blog, December 17, 2012.